DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mage_folder.md

 ### `maps.json`

 This file is new for the chapter 2+ version of the MGE.
-(The [maps](maps)' names and paths used to be defined in `scenario.json`, but now they have their own file.)

 [Map properties](map_properties) defined in a map's Tiled JSON file (in the old way) are still honored, but it's recommended to move such properties to this file for easier access.